Register now for our next in-person Protocol Training in Brussels on 26, 27 & 28 June 2024

-Some organisations such as embassies, international organisations and/or multilateral organisations are exempt from VAT; we will not include VAT, if the necessary documentation can be disclosed.
+Some organisations such as embassies, international and/or multilateral organisations are exempt from VAT; we will not charge VAT if the necessary documentation can be shown.
 VAT can also be waived if a EU VAT number is provided.
-For individuals outside the EU, VAT is also not applicable.
+For individuals and organisations outside of the EU, VAT is also not payable.

 Traveling to Belgium

 Please consult the website of the Belgian government for the latest information about traveling to Belgium.

 A visa letter will be provided upon request, but only after receipt of full payment.